richard-viney/ieee_float/README.md

 ## Background

-Erlang's native float data type does not support infinity and NaN values, and this library fills that gap when these values need to be able to be represented and worked with.
+Erlang's native float data type does not support infinity and NaN values.
+This library fills that gap when such values need to be able to be represented and worked with.

 On the JavaScript target, an `IEEEFloat` is simply a `number` because JavaScript natively implements the IEEE 754 standard.